 Acute Compartment Syndrome

-Acute compartment syndrome usually occurs only a few hours after one sustains a severe injury, especially one that causes fracturing or breaking of the bones.
-Rarely, it can also result from minor injuries.
+Acute compartment syndrome usually occurs only a few hours after you sustain a severe injury, especially one that causes fracturing or breaking of the bones.
+Rarely it happens from minor injuries.

 Acute Compartment Syndrome Causes